![© Vassil (Own work) [Public Domain] via Wikimedia Commons](https://parrots.org/wp-content/uploads/2023/01/wpt_Red-vented-Corella_1128-6-100x100.jpg)

 Threat Summary:

-Rapid decline of 80% in 40 years.
-Trapping has been heavy, and deforestation and mangrove destruction severe.
+Endured a rapid decline of 80% in 40 years.
+Trapping has been heavy, and deforestation and mangrove destruction have been severe.
 Increasingly stronger typhoons are an emerging threat.
+However, the current population trend may be more favourable since some protected populations are increasing thanks to targeted conservation.

 Range: